micahcochran/Geospatial-Python-Packages-for-OSGeo4W/README.md

 pyproj
 ------
-pyproj is a library to transform points from one projection (crs) into another projection (crs).
+pyproj is a library to transform points from one projection (CRS) into another projection (CRS).
 Also, it performs great circle distance calculations.

 [pyproj on PyPi](https://pypi.python.org/pypi/Geopandas)

-pyproj requires PROJ 4.9.0 or greater.
-(Required for the Geod class.)
+pyproj requires [PROJ 4.9.0](https://github.com/OSGeo/proj.4) or greater.
+(Required for the great circle distance calculations [Geod class].)

 There are two different ways to install pyproj.
 One uses the OSGeo4W version of library PROJ.4 the other compiles a copy of PROJ.4 (the